Born 1938 in Manila, Philippines, where he died in 2020. Lived amongst Berlin, New York and London.

 When he returned to Manila in the late fifties, he met the Catalan poet Jaime Gil de Biedma and the painter Fernando Zobel de Ayala, who became the earliest patrons of Medalla’s art.

 In Paris in 1960, the French philosopher Gaston Bachelard introduced David’s first performance in France at the Academy of Raymond Duncan, brother of the great American dancer Isadora Duncan.
 Years later in Paris, the French poet Louis Aragon (co-founder of Surrealism with André Breton) introduced another performance by Medalla and hailed him as a genius.
 Marcel Duchamp honoured him with a “medallic” object.

-David Medalla and Mondrian Fan Club was among the invited artists at the 57.
-Art Biennale of Venice, Viva Arte Viva, curated by Christine Macel (2017).
+David Medalla and Mondrian Fan Club were among the invited artists at the 57.
+Art Biennale of Venice, Viva Arte Viva, curated by Christine Macel (2017)